Vispyr/vispyr-demo-app/README.md

 # Vispyr Demo App

 This Demo App was built to provide a quick and easy way for anyone to access Vispyr.
-When you run the app, you're able to simulate many scenarios that an actual application may inccur in production, and check how those can be observed through Vispyr.
+When you run the app, you're able to simulate many scenarios that an actual application may encounter in production, and check how those can be observed through Vispyr.

 # How to use